peter-mouland/web-caddy/README.md

-Gulp Sky Component Helper
+Gulp Component Helper
 ========================

-> A Sky Component is self-contained web functionality, that can be easily re-used i.e. a Carousel.
+> A Component is self-contained web functionality, that can be easily re-used i.e. a Carousel.

-This helper is used to create and deploy Sky Components via Gulp tasks.
+This helper is used to create and deploy Components via Gulp tasks.
 You can :
  * Build and serve a demo page
  * Compile Sass / JS to a single file (and `.min.js`)
  * Deploy to github.io / Bower / Amazon S3